 You do not need to use every single social media network available.
 You just have to be strategic and consider your audience at all times.

 Before you start writing out what your company is looking out for in a potential candidate, check your company’s policy and the terms and condition of the social media platform.
 Discuss with management on the dos and don’ts when publishing things online that is related to your company.
+Read all the social media marketing advice the company may already have in place.
 Do not overlook the legalities of recruiting via social media.

 When you have gotten everything sorted out, start writing out that advert!
 Be clear, concise and truthful.
 You might even need to be pedantic.
 Have a couple of people to proofread the post or advertisement before putting them online as this could save you or your company from future embarrassment.